prof3ssorSt3v3/mad9011/docs/modules/week15/README.md

 During Week 14 & 15 you will be presenting your Final project to the class.

-> If time slots are not booked then all slots will be moved earlier.

 **Please come to both presentation dates even if you are not presenting.**

 ## Presentation Schedule - Section 1

+Only schedule time on Thursday if you are in Section 1

+> If time slots are not booked then all slots will be moved earlier.

 | Group             | Time |
 | ----------------- | ---- |